Augmented Dickey–Fuller test: Testing procedure

-is computed it can be compared to the relevant critical value for the Dickey–Fuller test.
-As this test is asymmetrical, we are only concerned with negative values of our test statistic $\mathrm{DF}_\tau$.
+is computed, it can be compared to the relevant critical value for the Dickey–Fuller test.
+As this test is asymmetric, we are only concerned with negative values of our test statistic $\mathrm{DF}_\tau$.
 If the calculated test statistic is less (more negative) than the critical value, then the null hypothesis of $\gamma = 0$ is rejected and no unit root is present.

 Intuition

-The intuition behind the test is that if the series is characterised by a unit root process then the lagged level of the series ($y_{t-1}$) will provide no relevant information in predicting the change in $y_t$ besides the one obtained in the lagged changes ($\Delta y_{t-k}$).
-In this case the $\gamma = 0$ and null hypothesis is not rejected.
+The intuition behind the test is that if the series is characterised by a unit root process, then the lagged level of the series ($y_{t-1}$) will provide no relevant information in predicting the change in $y_t$ besides the one obtained in the lagged changes ($\Delta y_{t-k}$).
+In this case, the $\gamma = 0$ and null hypothesis is not rejected.
 In contrast, when the process has no unit root, it is stationary and hence exhibits reversion to the mean - so the lagged level will provide relevant information in predicting the change of the series and the null hypothesis of a unit root will be rejected.

 Examples

 A model that includes a constant and a time trend is estimated using sample of 50 observations and yields the $\mathrm{DF}_\tau$ statistic of −4.57.
-This is more negative than the tabulated critical value of −3.50, so at the 95 percent level the null hypothesis of a unit root will be rejected.
+This is more negative than the tabulated critical value of −3.50, so at the 95% level, the null hypothesis of a unit root will be rejected.